Have you ever dreamed of being that one in a million investor who has the talent to perfectly time the markets?

 Successful market timing requires three key ingredients: 1) A reliable signal to tell you when to get in and out of stocks (or bonds, gold or other types of investments).
 2) The ability to interpret the signal correctly.
 3) The discipline to act on it.

 Many investors believe that market timing is a short-term investment strategy.
 There is a less known, more effective, longer-term market timing approach that has been used successfully by astute investors like Warren Buffet.

 Rule 1: Attempting to time tops and bottoms is lose-lose situation.

 Forget tracking for market tops or bottoms to expand your odds for success with a longer timeline and give yourself the flexibility to eventually profit, regardless of whether your calls are spot-on or way off-base.

 Rule 2: Don't sell during small crashes - ride the storm out, or better yet, take advantage of the opportunity.

 Warren Buffett has made an incredible piece of his fortune because of this basic standard.
 He cautions not to sell during little crashes, and encourages enduring them by concentrating on the long haul.

-There is a major distinction between a financial crash and a mild market reset.
-If the companies you own are established and successful, they are likely to return to their pre - crash price before long, making holding on the wisest decision.
+There is a noteworthy distinction between a complete market meltdown and a common 10% market correction.
+If you own shares of a company that is well - established and has strong fundamentals, they are probably going to rebound to their pre - crash prices eventually, thereby rendering holding on a wise decision.
 Warren Buffett takes this idea one step further and often goes on a buying spree when markets turn, essentially buying additional shares of his top stock picks at a big discount and listening to his own advice, 'Be fearful when others are greedy and greedy when others are fearful.'

 A Risk Adjusted Trading Strategy Should be Followed for Your Retirement Assets